luciopaiva/heapify/FAQ.md

 The `main` script exported by Heapify's `package.json` is a CommonJS module, but current Node.js versions still have trouble handling CommonJS modules imported by ES6 module scripts.
 [There are ways](https://techsparx.com/nodejs/esnext/dynamic-import-2.html) to do it, but they are not very pretty.

-The other way around it is to make it a two-step operation, like this:
+Another way around this is to make it a two-step operation, like this:

 ```js
 import Heapify from "heapify";